genepi/imputationserver/docs/contact.md

 # Contact

-The complete Michigan Imputation Server source code is available on [GitHub](https://github.com/genepi/imputationserver).
+The complete Munich Imputation Server source code is available on [GitHub](https://github.com/genepi/imputationserver).
 Feel free to create issues and pull requests.
 Before contacting us, please have a look at the [FAQ page](/faq) first.

 Please contact [Christian Fuchsberger](mailto:cfuchsb@umich.edu) in case of other problems.

-## Michigan Imputation Server Team
+## Munich Imputation Server Team

-Michigan Imputation Server provides a free genotype imputation service using Minimac4.
+Munich Imputation Server provides a free genotype imputation service using Minimac4.
 You can upload phased or unphased GWAS genotypes and receive phased and imputed genomes in return.
 For all uploaded data sets an extensive QC is performed.

 * [Christian Fuchsberger](mailto:cfuchsb@umich.edu)
 * [Lukas Forer](mailto:lukas.forer@i-med.ac.at)